 HISTORY OF COMPUTER INTEGRATED MANUFACTURING

-Computer Integrated Manufacturing (CIM) is considered a natural evolution of the technology of CAD/CAM which by itself evolved by the integration of CAD and CAM.
+History of Computer Integrated Manufacturing (CIM) is considered a natural evolution of the technology of CAD/CAM which by itself evolved by the integration of CAD and CAM.

 Massachusetts Institute of Technology (MIT, USA) is credited with pioneering the development in both CAD and CAM.
 The need to meet the design and manufacturing requirements of aerospace industries after the Second World War necessitated the development these technologies.
 The manufacturing technology available during late 40’s and early 50’s could not meet the design and manufacturing challenges arising out of the need to develop sophisticated aircraft and satellite launch vehicles.
 This prompted the US Air Force to approach MIT to develop suitable control systems, drives and programming techniques for machine tools using electronic control.